 Yet another essential point to consider is the effect that giving up status as “head of the household” can generate, as it is profoundly challenging for some seniors.
 It will take some advance thoughtful planning to decide how to best help the older adult preserve self-worth, freedom and a sense of control.

 If you and your siblings are unclear about your ability to provide the best care for your elderly loved one, another option that may be better for both the older adult and your family is the addition of an in-home care provider, such as All Care.
 Our skilled caregivers partner with families to see that seniors remain safe and thriving in their homes – whether that requires just a few hours each week of companionship to improve socialization, personal care support for safe bathing and dressing, help with housework and meal preparation, or full-time, live-in care.
 We offer a free in-home consultation to learn more about the needs of the family and to propose a plan of care to address all concerns.
-Call on All Care, a top provider of senior care in Medford and surrounding areas, at (541) 857-9195 to learn more.
+Contact All Care, a top provider of senior care in Ashland and surrounding areas, at (541) 857-9195 to learn about all the caregiving choices available to you.